M1stF0rest/Thrift4U/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can see the infomation of all the available items for sale
+3. as a user, I can see the infomation of all the available items for sale.
 4. as a user, I can modify the filters to search for the items I want.
-5. as a user, I can post a item that I want to sell
+5. as a user, I can post a item that I want to sell.
 6. as a user, I can check the list of all the items that I want to sell and modify their attributes if necessary or even remove them.
+7. as a user, I can change my username.
+8. as a user, I can change my password.
+9. as a user, I can change my contact.

 ## Research Topics

-* (2 points) Use a CSS framework found in Semantic UI to make my website neat and beautiful
+* (2 points) Use a CSS framework (PURE) to form a consistent theme.
-* (3 points) Perform client side form validation using a JavaScript library
-* (3 points) Using a client side javascript we did not cover in class
+* (3 points) Using a server side javascript we did not cover in class
-    * I have not figured what it is yet, but I guarantee it will take a LOT of effort.
-* (2 points) Using a sever side javascript we did not cover in class
-    * I have not figured what it is yet, but I guarantee it will take a LOT of effort.
+    * I choose to use Passport.js for user authentication.
+* (5 points) External API
+    * I decided to use a combination of libraries for me to enable users to upload pictures, saving them in mangoDB and rendering them on the website

 10 points total out of 8 required points